Toward Agile Maneuvers in Highly Constrained Spaces: Learning from Hallucination: EXPERIMENTS

 For deployment, we implement a Finite State Machine, shown in Figure \ref{fig::fsm}.
-For line 6 in Algorithm \ref{alg::lfh}, $\{\tilde{c_j}~|~1 \leq j \leq m\}$ is smoothed by a Savitzky–Golay filter \citep{krishnan2012selection} on the global path.
-For lines 7 -- 9, a PID controller in the \emph{pre-processing} routine rotates the robot in place to address out-of-distribution scenarios unseen in the training set.
+For line 6 in Algorithm \ref{alg::lfh}, $\{\tilde{c_j}~|~1 \leq j \leq m\}$ is smoothed by a Savitzky–Golay filter \cite{krishnan2012selection} on the global path.
+In general, path smoothing may lead to an invalid plan, but we do not observe such an effect from smoothing the coarse global path planned by Dijkstra's algorithm in \texttt{move\textunderscore base}.
+For lines 7 -- 9, a PID controller in the \emph{pre-processing} routine rotates the robot in place to address out-of-distribution scenarios unseen in the training set (when the angle between the current robot heading and the current tangential direction of the global path falls out of the range $[-30^{\circ}, 30^{\circ}]$).
 Otherwise, the LfH module takes control.
 For line 10, $C_{obst}^*$ is constructed as all configurations that are slightly more than the robot's half-width away from the smoothed global path.
 We use ray casting to generate hallucinated LiDAR input.
 For safety, we take the minimum value between the hallucinated and real laser scan.
-Concatenated with the current linear and angular velocity and the local goal $c_g$ taken from the global plan, the hallucinated LiDAR is fed into the neural controller and a plan with planning horizon $t=1$ is produced (line 11).
-We add Gaussian noise to the produced $v$ and $\omega$ in line 12.
-The controls are modulated by the safety estimation by a MPC collision checker in line 13.
+Concatenated with the current linear and angular velocity and the local goal $c_g$ taken from the global plan, the hallucinated LiDAR is fed into a neural controller ($g_{\theta}^{-1}(\cdot)$) and a plan with planning horizon $t=1$ (one command of linear and angular velocity) is produced (line 11).
+We add Gaussian noise of zero mean and 10\% standard deviation to the produced $v$ and $\omega$ in line 12.
+The controls are modulated by the safety estimation by a MPC collision checker in line 13:

+where the weights for the speed modulation $w_1=0.4$ and $w_2=1.0$ correspond to roughly 50\% - 150\% modulation.
+In order to prevent noisy $\omega$ being amplified by the modulation in safe spaces, we suppress any $\omega < 0.04$rad/s to $0$.
 For the \emph{recovery behavior} routine in lines 14 -- 16 when a collision is detected, the robot starts a three-phase recovery behavior designed by hand.
 If the first (decreasing $v$ and increasing $\omega$ iteratively) and second (increasing negated $v$ and original $\omega$ iteratively) phase are still unsafe, the robot drives back slowly in the third phase.
-Full implementation details are given in Appendix B in supplemental materials.